 The skills mix of the project team must include gender expertise;

 Gender disaggregated data must be established before project implementation begins.
-This can be done by commissioning abaseline study together with theEnvironmental and social Management Framework.

 7.2 Project Design Phase

 Gender analysis atthis stage will include adetailed situation analysisof the aviation transport related with gender-based rolesand responsibilities;assessment of the nationalgender policy and capacity;gender resource baseand how it is mobilized;social and institutionalstructures, withimplications for gender relations.
 Assessing local time-use by gender is critical at this stage, as it should guide the design of the project activities such that it does not increase the burden on women or force them to pass some of their responsibilities to their daughters, whose schooling may then be negatively affected The assessment at this stage should also review the social and economic context, isolating those factors likely to influence the nature and/or direction of the project: social-political-cultural, economic, legal (identifying which legal system pertains to gender relations), environmental, educational.